carnegiemellonracing/driverless/driverless_ws/src/controls/docs/source/explainers/state_estimation.rst

 3. Update either the most recent speed or action depending if the next record is a speed or action record.
 Repeat until we reach the current time.

+We do this all on the CPU, copying over only the current projected state to the GPU for the controller to use.

 .. image:: /images/projection.*

 Curvilinear Lookup Table Generation